Daylight Savings Time Transition for Toddlers

 The Science of the Problem: An hour shift seems so insignificant; how could it have the potential to cause so much trouble?
 The answer is that not only does this ridiculous transition involve the loss of an hour of sleep; it also causes circadian rhythm disruption that can persist for several days after the clocks change.
 This can lead to adults feeling unrested for a few days after the transition and it can lead to an unraveling of good habits in toddlers.
 The problem boils down to this – the circadian rhythm strongly promotes wakefulness right before bed, promotes sleep at a regular time each evening and promotes waking at a regular time each morning.
 The strongest drive to be awake is at the end of the day right before your toddler normally goes to bed.
 Under normal circumstances this is a good thing — it allows for a regular bedtime even on days when napping is a little screwy.
 If humans didn’t have this promotion of sleep happening at night bookended by drives to be awake, then sleep would be fragmented instead of happening in a consolidated bout.
 Light exposure is what keeps the circadian rhythm locked into this routine and it’s only through altering light exposure that you can truly reset the circadian rhythm.
 When daylight savings happens it is the same as what happens with jet-lag, but without the benefit of a change in lighting that would come with traveling across time zones.

-If you do nothing to facilitate the change, then you will be putting your toddler down an hour earlier than his body is ready to go to sleep, at a time when wakefulness is strongly being promoted.
+If you do nothing to facilitate the change and put your child to bed at the usual clock time on Sunday night, then you will be putting your toddler down an hour earlier than his body is ready to go to sleep, at a time when wakefulness is strongly being promoted.
 This is a recipe for disaster.
-Toddlers have a very narrow window of time for bedtime – aim too early you’ll probably end up with a lot of crying, getting out of bed, or a million requests for things to drag out the bedtime.
-To complicate matters further, it usually only takes one off night for a toddler to embrace bad habits.
+Toddlers have a very narrow window of time for bedtime – aim too early you’ll probably end up with a lot of crying, getting out of bed, or a million requests for things to drag out the bedtime and often some subsequent anxiety about going to bed.
+To complicate matters further, it usually only takes one or two off nights for a toddler to embrace “bad habits”.
 Here’s an example of the type of problem that can happen at daylight savings:

 - Imagine you have a toddler who goes to bed pretty easily at bedtime